 This implant further increases Light Assault’s mobility, literally jump-starting your Jet Flight.
 Crouch speed increase can be useful when maneuvering in and out of cover, especially on rooftops.
 This is great, because crouching also provides accuracy benefits for most weapons.

-It’s a great implant to have, but a bit redundant.
+It’s a great implant to have, but a bit redundant on Light Assaults.

 Special cloaks the user for 2 seconds after killing an enemy within 5m.
 You can use your tools and weapons while special cloaked.